THE-Spellchecker/polytracker/examples/analysis/ubet/tags/README.md

 ## Initial Results: Table 1

 Unfortunately, the NITF corpus we used in the paper to evaluate Nitro is not public and we do not own the rights to these files.
-Table 1 shows the results of running a PolyTracker and Ubet instrumeneted Nitro binary on one of these files, which is of NITF 2.0 format.
+Table 1 shows the results of running a PolyTracker and Ubet instrumented Nitro binary on one of these files, which is of NITF 2.0 format.

 `table_1_annotated_diff_with_fields.txt` is the results of combining UBet output with manual NITF field annotation using the Hex Editor with Tags extension.